ESm1th/test-automation-practice/README.md

 ```
 $ mkvirtualenv testing --python=python3.7
 ```
-I am using virtualenvwrapper, therefore when environment has been created it activated automatically
+I am using `virtualenvwrapper`, therefore when environment has been created it activated automatically.

 Clone repository:
 ```